collective-soundworks/soundworks/README.md

 *Soundworks* is a Javascript framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their mobile devices to generate sound and light through touch and motion.

-The framework is based on a client/server architecture supported by `Node.js` (`v0.12.0` or later) and WebSockets.
-It uses a modular design to make it easy to implement different performance scenarios: the [*Soundworks* template](https://github.com/collective-soundworks/soundworks-template) allows anyone to bootstrap a *Soundworks*-based scenario and focus on its audiovisual and interaction design instead of the infrastructure.
+The framework is based on a client/server architecture supported by `Node.js` (`v0.12.0` or later) and WebSockets, and uses a modular design to make it easy to implement different performance scenarios: the [`soudnworks-template`](https://github.com/collective-soundworks/soundworks-template) allows anyone to bootstrap a scenario based on *Soundworks* and focus on its audiovisual and interaction design instead of the infrastructure.

+#### Quick, I want to get started!

+The most direct way for you to get started is to go straight to [the `soundworks-template` repository](https://github.com/collective-soundworks/soundworks-template) and hack in.
+Additionally, you'll find a few scenario examples in the [Collective Soundworks](https://github.com/collective-soundworks) organization, such as [*Beats*](https://github.com/collective-soundworks/beats), [*Drops*](https://github.com/collective-soundworks/soundworks-drops), [*Paths*](https://github.com/collective-soundworks/soundworks-paths) or [*Wandering Sound*](https://github.com/collective-soundworks/soundworks-wanderingsound).
+Don't hesitate to have a look at them!

+However, if you want to have a better understanding of how the machinery works, let's now deep dive in the doc…

 ### Client/server architecture